lewdev/tiny-code-editor/README.md

 <a href="http://lewdev.github.io/apps/tiny-code-editor">Demo</a>
 </div>

+See also [💻 ExText](https://lewdev.github.io/apps/extext) which is the same thing but with code highlighting and a SublimeText-like editor.

 ## Copy-paste into Address Bar

 I combined elements from [Mini Code Editor](https://xem.github.io/miniCodeEditor/) by [xem](https://twitter.com/MaximeEuziere) to create this live code editor with dark mode and spell check disabled.